K-Culture: A New Way to Experience It Through Crowdfunding

 Source: National Museum of Korea

-In addition, the traditional Korean culture featured in the film has garnered an enthusiastic response worldwide.
+In addition, the traditional Korean culture featured in the film is garnering enthusiastic responses from around the world.
 The number of foreign visitors enjoying Korea’s cultural heritage has also surged.
-This summer, the number of visitors to museums and temples rose significantly compared to last year, with visits to the National Museum of Korea increasing by 122.7%.
+This summer, the number of visitors to museums and temples rose significantly compared to last year, with attendance at the National Museum of Korea increasing by 122.7%.

 At the same time, sales of cultural merchandise—known as “Museum+Goods” (Muz)—continued their rapid growth, reaching 11.5 billion won in the first half of this year alone.
-The online store attracted 260,000 daily visitors, and merchandise featuring traditional motifs such as magpies and tigers sold out immediately upon restocking.
+With daily visitors to the online store reaching 260,000, merchandise featuring traditional motifs such as magpies and tigers sold out immediately upon restocking.

 🐯 Making a tiger and a magpie